euphorie/osha.oiradoc/docs/manuals/editor2.rst

         be applicable anymore).

     #. **Risk**:
         Refers to the existing risks at the workplace or linked to the work carried out.
+Should be used for standard risks/the majority of risks in your tool.
 To identify and evaluate such risks it is often necessary to examine the workplace (to walk around the workplace and look at what could cause harm; consult workers, etc.).

         For this "risk" type, the developer has to choose an evaluation method.
         The developer can choose from three options of evaluation methods: